 When it comes to having a successful and healthy relationship, communication is everything.
 Good communication skills can nip resentment and conflict in the bud, halting relationship problems and fights before they ever arise or at least stopping them before they get more serious than they need to be.

-One of the most useful pieces of relationship advice I've ever gotten came from a conversation I had several months ago with Effy Blue, a very wise relationship coach based in New York who's very good at getting couples and individuals to be more aware of the underlying emotions, beliefs, and values that shape their behavior in relationships.
-She shared with me a very specific conversational tool that's changed the nature of all my conversations around hurt feelings and conflict—and not just with my romantic partner.
+One of the most useful pieces of relationship advice I've ever gotten came from a conversation I had several months ago with Effy Blue, a wise relationship coach based in New York who's very good at getting couples and individuals to be more aware of the underlying emotions, beliefs, and values that shape their behavior in relationships.
+She shared with me a specific conversational tool that's changed the nature of all of my communication habits around hurt feelings and conflict—and not just with my romantic partner.

 Identifying the stories.